7 Questions to Ask Yourself Before You Make a Big Purchase

-It may be worth the money to spend extra to get the top of the line product that will hold up to the wear and tear that you put on it.
-For example, you can purchase an average vacuum cleaner at a store for anywhere from $50-$80 or even less, but these vacuums often break after one or two years.
+It may be worth the money to spend extra to get the top of the line product that will hold up to wear and tear and last longer.
+For example, you can purchase an average vacuum cleaner at a store for anywhere from $50-$80, but these vacuums often break after a year or two.

-If you purchase a more expensive vacuum for $500 with a five-year warranty, you may end up saving money when compared to buying a cheaper vacuum, then replacing it a few years later.
-This is especially true if you can the expensive vacuum on sale.
+If you purchase a more expensive vacuum for $500 with a five-year warranty, you may end up saving money than if you bought a cheaper vacuum and had to replace is a year or two later.
+This is especially true if you can purchase the expensive vacuum on sale.

 When Does the Item Usually Go On Sale?

 There are cycles of sales, and if you can wait a month for two you can save a bundle by waiting for the sale.
 For example, the best time to buy a lawnmower is in October when stores are discounting them to make room for winter items.
+Memorial Day and Labor Day weekends also tend to have good sales, as does Black Friday.
 Here is a more detailed list.

 Have You Done Your Research?

-When you purchase a big ticket item, you should take the time to thoroughly research the reviews and issues around the product.
+When you purchase a big-ticket item, you should take the time to thoroughly research the reviews and issues related to the product.
 You should find a product that has the features you want at the best value.